 Icelandic companies in general have an horizontal organizational structure, being the Chief Executive Officer (CEO) and senior managers quite accessible by employees with a lower economic level.

-Job Search Links in Iceland
+Job Search Websites in Iceland

 Work in Iceland